cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 ## Setting up the cross compilation environment and an ASM stub

-For our exercises we will be using the LLVM clang cross compilation toolchain. clang is a native cross compiler, unlike gcc. [^3]
+For our exercises we will be using the LLVM clang cross compilation toolchain. clang is a native cross compiler, unlike gcc.[^3] Cross compilation in gcc can be a long and difficult process if you start from scratch.

 The first task is to build a basic program to park the CPU.
 This simple program will be an infinite loop and serves as a platform